Application Essay

 Many prestigious scholarship applications, such as the Truman, Udall, and Goldwater, ask the applicant to address a series of shorter responses ranging from 400 to 2000 characters.
 The following questions are taken from the respective scholarship applications.

-Truman: Describe a particularly satisfying public service activity.
+Describe a particularly satisfying public service activity.
 1700 character limit.

-Udall: Describe your most significant public service, community, or campus activities associated with your interests in the environment or tribal public policy.
+Describe your most significant public service, community, or campus activities associated with your interests in the environment or tribal public policy.
 2200 character limit with spaces.

-Goldwater: Describe an activity or experience that has been important in clarifying or strengthening your motivation for a career in science, mathematics, or engineering.
+Describe an activity or experience that has been important in clarifying or strengthening your motivation for a career in science, mathematics, or engineering.

 Offer specific, detailed examples to illustrate each of the points made in your essay, using numbers and sources when necessary.

-Show yourself in action
+Show Yourself in Action

 Your answers should not be your résumé in prose.